• Skip to primary navigation

 Have your party members help dismantle the tables and chairs.

-Yes, this may not sound very hostess-like, but really, if you are like me, the kids are getting older and they can haul all the tables and chairs back in the garage easy enough.
+Yes, this may not sound very hostess-like, but really, if you are like me, the kids are getting older, and they can haul all the tables and chairs back into the garage (Affiliate Link) easily enough.
 Remember, don't break your back.
 Ask for help when you need it.

 I hope these entertaining tips help you get your hosting hat on quickly and make your party stress-free.
 Leave a question in the comment area below, and I will reply as soon as possible.
 Don't forget to check out more of our Entertaining tips.